nmmmnu/PowerWhois/README.md

 Just do:
 > make

-Code is optimized to be compiled on CentOS 6.x
+Code is optimized to be compiled on CentOS 6.x.
+This is why it lacks constexpr and similar stuff.

 To start it, just do